 In coming months, through the discernment process and drawing on the six National Themes for Discernment, we will develop the agenda for the first session of the Plenary Council.

 This discernment process involves establishing Writing and Discernment Groups for each National Theme for Discernment while people in faith communities across Australia are called to participate locally in their own communal Listening and Discernment encounters and to send through their submissions to the Groups.

-The fruits of what is discerned during this time will shape the agenda of the first session of Plenary Council in October 2020.
+The fruits of what is discerned during this time will shape the agenda of the first session of the Plenary Council.